ExampleTeam2/lost-and-found/deliverables/ScientificReport/scientific_report.md

 **Requirements:**
 1. Practical Application: This section emphasizes the practical aspect of machine learning.
 It’s not just about building models but also about deploying them effectively in real-world scenarios.
 2. Bridging Theory and Practice: It allows students to demonstrate their ability to translate theoretical knowledge into practical applications, showcasing their readiness for industry challenges.
 ___

+## Model performance on other datasets
+Follows...

+___
+**Requirements:**
+1. Ensuring Model Reliability: Model validation is crucial for assessing the accuracy and reliability of the model.
+This section shows how the student evaluates the performance and generalizability of their model.
+2. Critical Evaluation: It encourages students to critically evaluate their model’s performance, understand its limitations, and discuss potential improvements.
+___

+# Results (and discussions)

+## Predicting coordinates?
+Follows...

+## Predicting countries
+Follows...

+## Predicting regions

+Follows...
+___

+List here all results in plots, confusion matrix  and so on.
+The goal of these sections is to present our result and explain how they help in solving the problem we are working on, and to answer the research questions we are trying to answer.
+___

+# Conclusions

+Follows...

+___
+Here we should discuss the implications of our results, our limitations, and possible further research possibilities.
+We should be very honest especially about limitations.
+___